Darkcode2218/Darkcode2218/README.md

 - 👋 Hi, I’m @Darkcode2218
-- 👀 I’m interested in soccer, books, travel and enjoy de life
+- 👀 I’m interested in soccer, books, travel and enjoy the life
 - 🌱 I’m currently learning FrontEnd and BackEnd
 - 💞️ I’m looking to collaborate on challenging proyects
 - 📫 How to reach me: email me at dark.code2218@gmail.com